Mother: Kathleen (Daugherty) McPherson Gingrich

 1986 - Becomes chairman of GOPAC, a political action committee formed in 1979 to support Republican candidates for state and local offices.

-1988 - Brings ethics violation charges against Speaker of the House Jim Wright (D-TX) on questionable financial dealings.
+1988 - Brings ethics violation charges against Speaker of the House Jim Wright (D-Texas) on questionable financial dealings.
 Wright resigns in 1989.

 March 22, 1989 - Becomes House minority whip by a vote of 87-85.